Crochet American Flag Wreath

 HDC - Half Double Crochet

-American Flag Wreath - Free Crochet Pattern
+Crochet American Flag Wreath - Free Crochet Pattern

-American Flag Wreath Wrap:
+American Flag Wreath Base:

-With red yarn and an H hook, chain 23
+Beginning with red yarn and an H hook, chain 23

 Row 1: SC 22, chain 1 (22 stitches)